filipehim/simple-package-template/README.md

 # package_name

 Description.
-The package package_name is used to:
+The package autopy is used to:
-	-
-	-
+	- automatizar processos remotos e locais

 ## Installation